Eight queens puzzle: Constructing and counting solutions when n = 8

 The problem of finding all solutions to the 8-queens problem can be quite computationally expensive, as there are 4,426,165,368 possible arrangements of eight queens on an 8×8 board, (Note: The number of combinations of 8 squares from 64 is the binomial coefficient _{64}C_{8}.) but only 92 solutions.
 It is possible to use shortcuts that reduce computational requirements or rules of thumb that avoids brute-force computational techniques.
 For example, by applying a simple rule that chooses one queen from each column, it is possible to reduce the number of possibilities to 16,777,216 (that is, 8^{8}) possible combinations.
 Generating permutations further reduces the possibilities to just 40,320 (that is, 8!), which can then be checked for diagonal attacks.

 The eight queens puzzle has 92 distinct solutions.
 If solutions that differ only by the symmetry operations of rotation and reflection of the board are counted as one, the puzzle has 12 solutions.
 These are called fundamental solutions; representatives of each are shown below.

 A fundamental solution usually has eight variants (including its original form) obtained by rotating 90, 180, or 270° and then reflecting each of the four rotational variants in a mirror in a fixed position.
 However, one of the 12 fundamental solutions (solution 12 below) is identical to its own 180° rotation, so has only four variants (itself and its reflection, its 90° rotation and the reflection of that).
 (Note: Other symmetries are possible for other values of n.
 For example, there is a placement of five nonattacking queens on a 5×5 board that is identical to its own 90° rotation.
 Such solutions have only two variants (itself and its reflection).
 If n > 1, it is not possible for a solution to be equal to its own reflection because that would require two queens to be facing each other.)
 Thus, the total number of distinct solutions is 11×8 + 1×4 = 92.

 All fundamental solutions are presented below:

 Solution 10 has the additional property that no three queens are in a straight line.

 Existence of solutions

-Brute-force algorithms to count the number of solutions are computationally manageable for n = 8, but would be intractable for problems of n ≥ 20, as 20! = 2.433 × 10^{18}.
+Brute-force algorithms to count the number of solutions are computationally manageable for $n = 8$, but would be intractable for problems of $n \geq 20$, as 20! = 2.433 × 10^{18}.
 If the goal is to find a single solution, one can show solutions exist for all n ≥ 4 with no search whatsoever.

 These solutions exhibit stair-stepped patterns, as in the following examples for n = 8, 9 and 10:

 The examples above can be obtained with the following formulas.
 Let (i, j) be the square in column i and row j on the n × n chessboard, k an integer.